What is BEPS 2.0?

 Switzerland has already taken significant steps to meet the OECD timetable for the introduction of a global minimum tax.

-Companies are faced with the decision to either develop their own calculation system, license external software solutions, or outsource the calculation.
-Preparation for these new compliance requirements can be supported by workshops and advisory services to identify the relevant data in existing systems.
+Companies are faced with the decision to either develop their own calculation system, license external software solutions, or outsource the calculation and/or compliance.

 auto_fix_high